Recent Changes - Search:

 On "modern" hardware, TurboVNC is capable of streaming 50+ Megapixels/second over a 100 Megabit/second local area network with perceptually lossless image quality.
 TurboVNC can stream between 10 and 12 Megapixels/second over a 5 Megabit/second broadband connection at reduced (but usable) image quality.

-TurboVNC is compatible with other VNC distributions, particularly with those that also support Tight encoding (such as TigerVNC, TightVNC, and UltraVNC.)
+TurboVNC is compatible with other VNC distributions, particularly those that also support Tight encoding (such as TigerVNC, TightVNC, and UltraVNC.)

 Creative Commons LicenseAll content on this web site is licensed under the Creative Commons Attribution 2.5 License.
 Any works containing material derived from this web site must cite The VirtualGL Project as the source of the material and list the current URL for the TurboVNC web site.